RxLaboratory/Ramses/src-docs/docs/dev/server-reference/index.md

 This is the process to sync data with the server.

 1. `ping` to check if the server is available and check its version.
 This is mandatory to initiate the session before being able to log in.
 2. `login` to authenticate yourself.
+    You can optionnaly get the list of projects you're assigned to with `getProjects`,
+    then set the current project with `setCurrentProject`
 3. `sync` starts the sync session.
 4. `push` to push modified items (or an empty list to download all table data).
 5. `fetch` to get some information, including the number of tables and rows available to pull.